-Then, there are better days of the week and times of the day when there are lesser crowds, according to statistics.
+Then, according to statistics, there are also better days of the week and times of the day to visit the Louvre with fewer crowds.

-The table below shows the estimated visitors flow in the Louvre, and it is divided into days and time slots for low season and high season.
+The table below shows the estimated visitor flow in the Louvre, and it is divided into days and time slots for low season and high season.
 The green color means fewer visitors while the red color shows when the Louvre waiting time is longer (=more crowds).
 The Louvre is closed every Tuesday.

-Once you are inside the Louvre, the crowds usually concentrate around the most famous artworks like the Mona Lisa or the Venus of Milos, while other areas in the Louvre are quiet most of the time.
+Once you are inside the Louvre, the crowds usually concentrate around the most famous artworks like the Mona Lisa, the Venus of Milos, or the Regent Diamond, while other areas in the Louvre are quiet most of the time.

 How to Skip the Line at the Louvre

 In the Louvre Museum (and in all the museums in Paris), there are always two waiting lines: a line to enter the museum and a line for the security control check.
-Here are our best tips to skip the line at the Louvre:

 A- Choose the Best Time to Visit the Louvre

 If you’ve made it this far, you should know by now the most crowded days and time slots to visit the Louvre, when the Louvre lines are longer.

 One of the best skip-the-line Louvre tips is to visit the museum when there are fewer visitors.
 Choose the best day and time slot during your days in Paris, and you will get shorter Louvre lines and lesser crowds.
 Well begun is half done!

 B- Leave your Luggage and Large Bags at Home

 There have always been lines at the Louvre, but the wait has become especially long because of security measures that were brought in recent years.

 The Louvre entrances have a scanner and a metal detector.
 It is not possible to skip the line for the security control check, but you can shorten the waiting time with some basic tips.